2026 Public Art Grant Program

 The application must include a detailed budget for the project which is complete and accurate, which specifies how the grant fund will be used and which allocates adequate resources to the project.

-The project must take place between June 15, 2025, and June 14, 2026.
+The project must take place between June 1, 2026 and May 31, 2027.

 The project must recognize the support of the Waukegan Arts Council.